peasantbird/tp/docs/UserGuide.md

 * Prefixes in the format `small_letters/` indicate to RTPM where your data is located. <br>
   e.g. in `buyer n/NAME`, `n/` is a prefix which tells the app that `NAME` is representing a buyer's name.
+  You must include a space before the prefix.

 * Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.